Ear pain, ear fullness, sound sensitivity, Tinnitus, Meniere’s Disease and hearing problems caused by neck instability

 - The eustachian tube is the canal that connects the inner ear and the upper throat.
 It regulates the pressure within the inner ear.

-The patient was treated for cervical spine instability, of which hearing problems was one symptom.
+The patient was treated for cervical spine instability, of which hearing problems were one symptom.

 - In the above video at 1:44 Dr. Hauser discusses this case history:

 - A recent patient had been given hearing aids and had used them for much of the last ten years

 - After three Prolotherapy sessions (dextrose injections described below) the patient has significant hearing improvement.